DUBLIN, BELFAST, DERRY, GALWAY, CLIFFS OF MOHER, KILLARNEY AND DINGLE PENINSULA

 Reservations and Payments

-Reservations for tours of Ireland can be made by phone (1-800-337-7773) and will be confirmed upon receipt of $300 per person non-refundable, non-transferable deposit which must be received within 48 hours of reservation.
-Full payment is due 75 days prior to departure.
+Reservations can be made by phone (1-800-337-7773) and will be confirmed upon receipt of your non-refundable, non-transferable deposit, which must be received at the time of reservation.
+Deposits are $99 per person for all 2021 departures, and $300 per person for all 2022 departures.
+Full payment is due 120 days prior to departure.
 Baggage fees may apply.
 Space and prices subject to availability.
-For complete booking information and terms & conditions click here.
+Please see the smarTours Terms and Conditions for complete booking information.

 Optional Tours Customize your trip with these optional tours.